NCSC-NL/log4shell/README.md

 | scanning   | Contains references to methods and tooling used for scanning for the Log4j vulnerability |
 | software   | Contains a list of known vulnerable and not vulnerable software |

-**Please note that these directories are not complete, and are currently being expanded. **
+**Please note that these directories are not complete, and are currently being expanded.**

 **NCSC-NL has published a HIGH/HIGH advisory for the Log4j vulnerability.
-Normally we would weigh each occurence of this vulnerability in the software packages listed in the software directory.
-However, due to the extensive amounts of vulnerable applicatons we have decided to treat all known vulnerabilities as HIGH/HIGH. **
+Normally we would update the HIGH/HIGH advisory for vulnerable software packages, however due to the extensive amounts of expected updates we have created a list of known vulnerable software in the software directory.**

 ## Pull request welcome